Ashok0/HL2VREssentials/README.md

 [**MINERVA: Metastasis**](https://steamcommunity.com/workshop/filedetails/?id=481052291)

-If you wish to install MINERVA manually without using this Repack, perform the following step:
+If you wish to install MINERVA manually without using this Repack, perform the following steps:
 - Download MINERVA from Steam and install it as a regular mod.
 - Mount Episode 1+2 in gameinfo.txt and copy Episode 1+2 to \Half-Life 2 VR\ with decompressed VPKs.
 - Remove the "bin" folders from MINERVA and Episodes 1+2.